 History of east/central Europe countries that became free of Soviet domination after 1989 (Poland, Hungary, Slovakia and the Czech Republic).
-Despite obvious differences, these countries remain connected by a certain "similarity of fate" and bonds forged under the rule of the Jagiellonian dynasty kings reigning between the 14th and 16th centuries.
+Despite obvious differences, these countries remain connected by a certain "similarity of fate" and bonds forged under the rule of the Jagiellonian dynasty kings (the 14th - 16th centuries).